 - Child support - Divorced parents are required to provide financial support for their children to ensure their welfare when households split.

 Menar & Menar, Attorneys At Law can also represent you in post-divorce issues that arise after your divorce court orders and judgments have been issued.
 These can involve the modification or enforcement of custody and support orders.

 Do I Need Grounds to Get Divorced in New Jersey?

 New Jersey provides a no-fault divorce option that can speed up the divorce process.
 This option is based on an 18-month separation prior to the divorce or where you and your spouse have “irreconcilable differences” that cannot be resolved.
 However, if you and your spouse cannot agree on a marital settlement agreement of any of the issues stated above, a family court judge will make a ruling on those issues so that a final divorce decree can be granted.

 New Jersey also provides a divorce process based on diverse types of “fault.”
 In these cases, you must prove the marital misconduct of your spouse in court to obtain a divorce.

-At Menar & Menar, Attorneys at Law, we will undertake all issues and necessary actions on your behalf to help you secure your goals and best interests; this includes the wellbeing of your children and stability of your financial future.
+At Menar & Menar, Attorneys at Law, we will undertake all issues and necessary actions on your behalf to help you secure your goals and best interests; this includes the well-being of your children and the stability of your financial future.